Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 dotnet new webapi -o TasksTracker.Processor.Backend.Svc
 ```

+- Delete the boilerplate `WeatherForecast.cs` and `Controllers\WeatherForecastController.cs` files from the new `TasksTracker.Processor.Backend.Svc` project folder.

 We need to containerize this application, so we can push it to Azure Container Registry as a docker image then deploy it to ACA.
 To do so Open the VS Code Command Palette (++ctrl+shift+p++) and select **Docker: Add Docker Files to Workspace...**